jmcfarlane/chula/docs/library/config.rst

       The :attr:`classpath` option specifies a package in Python's path that holds one or more Chula controllers.
-The convention typically used is ``controller``, which would be located in :file:`webapp/controller` from a fileystem perspective.
+The convention typically used is ``controller``, which would be located in :file:`webapp/controller` from a file system perspective.
 You can use any location you like, it just needs to be a valid Python package in Python's path.